 Consumer emissions are spatially allocated in the Netherlands based on the number of beds per hospital.

 Emission source/process Allocation-parameter Anaesthesia Number of beds per hospital

-Details available via www.emissieregistratie.nl/Documentatie/07 Ruimtelijke verdeling.
+Details available via www.emissieregistratie.nl/Documentatie/07 Ruimtelijke.verdeling.

-Written (or in early years oral) data on sales from companies selling anaesthetics.
+Written (or in early years oral) data on sales from companies selling anaesthetics for the years 1990-2019.